-PowerPlay, written and directed by Tom Levitt, will have its premier in August 2018.
+PowerPlay, written and directed by Tom Levitt, ran for 5 nights in August 2018.
+4 performances were to full houses and three produced standing ovations!

 It’s 2022, shortly after the next general election, and Britain is governed by a coalition of national unity in a period of post-Brexit-transition transition.
 Two newly elected MPs, of contrasting backgrounds, meet face to face for the first time – in a secure room deep inside a Middle Eastern airport.
 Unaware of why they’ve been detained, their only link with the outside world is through staff from the British Embassy.
 In this fable of what can happen when historic alliances are abandoned in favour of new rules for their own sake, the play takes a wry look at politics, democracy and Brexit before reaching a somewhat absurd – if inevitable – conclusion.